Kids can organize too, and it starts at home...

-This is the former teacher coming out in me, but always set them up for success by letting them know what is expected of them.
-It's not fair to them if you always complain about toys scattered on the floor, but never show them how to put them away.
-Also, don't set the bar too high.
+- Expectations should be clear and attainable.
+Tell your children what is expected of them.
+It's not fair to them if you start complaining about the toys that are scattered everywhere if you have never shown them how to put them away.
+Also make sue you don't set the bar too high.
 Assigning tasks that are too difficult will only create frustration for both of you.
 Click here to get a list of age-appropriate decluttering tasks.
 Praising kids for completing age-appropriate tasks gives them confidence and motivation to do it again.

-While organizing with children, be patient.
+- Practice makes perfect.
+Be patient.
 It's a learning process (for both of you) and won't happen overnight.
 In the beginning, show your children how to pick up after themselves.
 Model it.
 Do it with them (many times).
 Eventually, they will be able to do it on their own, but you still may need to remind them.
 That's parenting, right?
 Make a game of it to motivate them.
 Have some fun.
-Who knows, they may surprise you and do it without being asked.
+Who knows, they may surprise you and do it without being told.

 Praise children for their efforts.
 It isn't always easy to keep kid's clutter under control, but it does make it more bearable when you start to see how they become more responsible and capable of taking care of their own belongings.
 It doesn't have to be perfect, you just have to allow them to do their best.
 Let them surprise you!